-Finding a qualified lawyer is critical to the success of a medical malpractice case, especially compared with more straightfoward personal injury cases (like those arising from a minor car accident).
+Finding a qualified lawyer is critical to the success of a medical malpractice case, especially compared with more straightforward personal injury cases (like those arising from a minor car accident).
 But medical malpractice is a relatively rare specialty.
 If you think you have a legitimate medical malpractice case, how do you find the right lawyer?

-Perhaps the best way to find a good medical malpractice lawyer is to ask a lawyer who you already know and trust to recommend one.
+Perhaps the best way to find a good medical malpractice lawyer is to ask for a recommendation from a lawyer who you already know and trust.
 Most lawyers have long contacts lists, gleaned from years of litigation and lawyer-to-lawyer networking.

 Almost all state and local bar associations have lawyer referral services that connect prospective clients with qualified lawyers.
 Most bar associations require lawyers who want to be listed in a specialty such as medical malpractice to demonstrate a specified level of experience in that field.

 When you're considering a medical malpractice lawyer, the most important issues are the lawyer's experience in medical malpractice cases and whether you and the lawyer are a good fit for on another.